coreos/tectonic-docs/Documentation/admin/persistent-volumes.md

 Persistent Volumes may be defined statically for use across the cluster.
 Static Persistent Volume definitions must specify a `StorageClass`, which must exist before the Persistent Volume is defined.

-To define Persistent Volumes, go to *Administration > Persistent Volume*, and click *Create*.
+To define Persistent Volumes, go to *Administration > Persistent Volumes*, and click *Create*.
 Enter the definition, and click *Create*.

 The following example creates a Persistent Volume which references an existing `StorageClass`, using `storageClassName: slow`.